If you’re reading this, you’ve already bought your ticket to the human experience.

 And I realized that what I had been feeling – the weird emotional state that was like anger and sadness and annoyance – was grief.

 A friend of mine is really sick.
 He might not get better.
+And Melissa and I are finishing school and letting go of activities that have sustained us for the last several years.

 I was grieving.
 And I just needed to feel it.